Skip to content

 15.3.3.
 Calculating xq, xk, and xv

 We perform three ml.LinearTransformation which set their results into the parallelResults map with mutex locks.
-Each of these three result tensors are with same shape of {32, 4096}.
+The resulting xq tensor has shape of {22, 4096}, xk and xv tensors are with same shape of {22, 1024}.

 STAGE 8: Forward Pass Through Attention Module - Calculating xq, xk, and xv Diagram Diagram: Forward Pass Through Attention Module - Calculating xq, xk, and xv.
 For the complete diagram, click here.